Hamza-Elhaj/Hamza-Elhaj/README.md

 👨‍🎓 I am **Hamza Elhaj**, a **Data Scientist** (specializing in Machine Learning) and currently pursuing my PhD in **Data Science and Machine Learning** at **Anglia Ruskin University**.

-🤖 I have a passion when dealing with data and I love learn new things.
+🤖 I am passionate about dealing with data and love learning new topics in data science.
 I love to explore more techniques in machine learning and data science.
-It is all what I talk about these days. 🧐 I'm curious about what’s new in this field.
+It is all I talk about these days. 🧐 I'm curious about what's new in this field.
 I would love to hear from you 👐.

 📗 I love reading books on **personal development** and **leadership**.
 My favorite ones are **Who Moved My Cheese?** by _Spencer Johnson_ and **It’s Ok Not To Be Ok** by _Claire Chamberlain_.